How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 Stretching too Quickly

 If you stretch a standard earlobe piercing only by a few gauges, it can gradually shrink down and heal naturally.
-But if you stretch it out too quickly, it may tear and no longer be able to close.
-At that point, the only hope for restoring your ear to something of its original state is to get reconstructive surgery.
+Although, if you stretch it out too quickly, it may tear and no longer be able to close.
+At that point, the only hope for restoring your ear to something of its original state, is to get reconstructive surgery.

 Blowouts are another risk of stretching too quickly.

 When you stretch an ear before it’s ready to go to a certain size, you could end up with some skin hanging from the piercing.
 Blowouts look like a ring of skin around the edge of the piercing, and it’s often red and irritated.